dnowacki-usgs/cmhrp-portal/README.md

-# Adding publications from other centers to THREDDS/ERDDAP/CSW, etc., for portal ingestion
+# Adding publications from other centers to THREDDS/ERDDAP/CSW for portal ingestion

 1. Obtain data from ScienceBase or St. Pete Data Release server
    1. End result should be a directory of .nc files